Occupational Therapy for Children

-How do I know if my child needs to see a Child Occupational Therapist?
+How do I know if my child needs to see a Child Occupational Therapist in Melbourne?

 There are a number of key indicators that can help you decide if your child needs to see an occupational therapist.
 These include: